Mount Hood Territory Oregon, USA Travel Guide

 Observe private property signs and do not trespass.
 Remain in designated areas public access areas.

-Drive cautiously on roads that wind through the mountains and be aware of wildlife, especially at dawn/dusk.
+Drive carefully on twisting mountain roads and be aware of wildlife, especially at dawn/dusk.

 The region offers diverse transit for various adventures.
-From mountain chairlifts to accessible trails, selections are available for many travel styles.
+From mountain chairlifts to easy-to-access paths, choices are available for many travel styles.

 Plan ahead for a seamless journey.